bytesdruid/DAO-Helper-Identity/README.md

 MY GOAL IS TO BE ABLE TO HAND OFF TO FROND END PERSON
 	AKA smart contracts and AlgoSDK scripts (this is my specialization)

-First: write a JS script or Python that creates an account and saves the account info in vars
-Second: create smart contract that will be user identity